Last Updated on December 4, 2023 by Ch David

 What our barcode scan function does is it generates a Google search for the UPC/EAN product code.

 Here’s where the reader has to judge — if there are some or a lot of confirmations points for that code (thus, the size-colourway combination), the box is authentic.

 For recently released sneakers, the usual barcode scanning test is not available, as it takes time for all these barcodes to be registered by people online.

 However, it’s still possible to easily authenticate a pair of sneakers using this QR code test.

-What you need to do first is find a source where you can get pictures with legit pairs box labels.
+What you need to do first is find a source where you can get pictures with legit pairs of box labels.

 I would recommend GOAT (but there are other sources, read below).
 Pick your model and your size and most of the listing will have a picture with the barcode/QR code visible.